 Demo marketing organizations are available for paid and trial accounts by navigating to Settings ⚙️ > Account > Profile and scrolling down to the section Demo data.
 Click Add demo to add one of the example marketing organizations to your account.

 We created Fredwin Cycling Marketing as a fictitious marketing organization in Aha! to help you get started.
 The example data is designed to give you an idea of how Aha! can be used to define activities, set strategy, and build visual marketing plans.

 Once you become comfortable with Aha! by using the demo workspace or creating your own demo marketing workspace, you can easily delete all demo data and start managing your real marketing work with your team.
-To delete the demo workspace, navigate to Settings ⚙️> Account > Configure workspaces and click the Delete button that appears to the right of the workspace.
+To delete the demo workspace, navigate to Settings ⚙️ > Account > Workspaces and click the Delete button that appears to the right of the workspace.